Reid writes children's books about Scottish Terriers

 Reid said that it took about five years to get the book published because she had difficulty finding a publisher.
 She eventually ended up self-publishing.

-The books brought about mural on the fence as a promotional idea for Reid.
+The books brought about the mural on the fence as a promotional idea for Reid.

 “People would sit there and stop and say, ‘my kids can’t wait to come by every day and see if something’s new.’
 I started with this big dinosaur and thought that will get the kids’ attention and I had the one Scottie riding on the dinosaur.
 They are all in a parade.
 It took a couple of months to get that done.”